Diarmuid Lynch: Civil War and later life

-Lynch played no part in the Irish Civil War, but along with his IRB comrade Seán O'Hegarty, made several unsuccessful attempts to stop it.
+Lynch played no part in the Irish Civil War, but along with his IRB comrade Seán O'Hegarty made several unsuccessful attempts to stop it.
 In an impassioned letter, written in 1922 to the members of Friends of Irish Freedom, he wrote: "Our influence may be exercised towards securing for Ireland the greatest need of the moment – Peace."

 In 1933 he returned to Ireland, living initially in Mallow but settling in Tracton, County Cork.
 He contributed to the work of the Bureau of Military History in collecting witness statements from those who had taken part in the War of Independence and in reviewing historical publications.
 He attempted to run for the Senate in 1944 but was not successful.

-He was married secretly in Dundalk prison on 24 April 1918 to Kathleen Quinn from County Kildare.
-They had no children.
+His marriage produced no children.
 Lynch died in 1950 and his funeral took place at Minane Bridge in County Cork.

+Lynch's papers are held by the National Library of Ireland.